mrsimoes/hlnsync/README.md

+# This package will be renamed to `hlnsync` starting with v0.9.0

 ## Overview
-_lnsync_ provides sync-by-content of local directories (including hard link syncing), plus other features related to matching and finding.
+This tool provides sync-by-content of local directories, including hard links, plus other matching and searching features.

 ###  Features
-The main feature is (partial) one-way sync of local directories by only renaming/linking/delinking on the target directory, without copying or deleting any file content from source.
-This may be used as a preprocessing step for a full sync tool (such as rsync).
+The main feature is partial one-way sync of local directories without copying or deleting data, that is by only renaming/linking/delinking files in the target.
+This may be used as a perliminary step to a full sync using some other tool, such as rsync.

-This is achieved by maintaining a simple one-file database of file hashes for each top directory.
+For each file tree processed, a one-file database of file hashes is stored at its top directory.

-Files match if they have the same size and hash value.

-Using file hashes, other features are provided, including: finding duplicate files, checking for file content changes, and listing all hard links to a file.
+Using those file hashes, other features are provided, e.g. finding duplicate files, checking for file content changes, and listing all hard links to a file.

-Other hashing functions are provided, including dhash, an image invariant under scaling and recoloring.
+Multiple hashing functions are provided, including dhash, an image hash that is invariant under scaling and recoloring.
 This allows finding duplicate images.

+Files match if they have the same size and hash.
+Modification time and permissions are ignored.

 ### File Trees: Online and Offline

-The file structure under a directory (path names, file sizes, mod dates) can be saved to a one-file database, along with the file hashes.
-Such a database is termed here an _offline tree_, whereas local top directories with their hash database are _online trees_,
+The structure of a file tree -- path names, file sizes, mod dates --  may be stored in a one-file database, along with the file hashes.

+Such a database file is an _offline tree_, while the top directory of a file tree with their hash database is an _online trees_.
+(Note: the database file of an online tree is NOT in itself an offline tree, since it does not include the tree directory structure, file names, etc.)

-Most _lnsync_ commands accept offline trees as well as local directory.
-For example, an offline tree may be used as the source to reorganize a target directory according to a certain pattern.
+Most _lnsync_ commands both offline and online trees.
+For example, an offline tree database may be used as a pattern to reorganize a target directory.

-Via a config file, specific options may be applied to online trees matching a glob pattern.
+Using a config file, specific options may be applied to online trees matching glob patterns.

-To describe a tree: `lnsync info <LOCATION>`.

-Note that the database file of an online tree is NOT an offline tree, since it is missing the file and directory names.

 ### File Hashes

 Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).

 Hash values are stored in local databases, on a single file per tree, by default with a name matching `lnsync-[0-9]+.db`.
 Only one such file should exist at each location.
 At the time of creation, the numeric part is chosen randomly, to avoid overwriting by accident when doing a full sync.
 Files matching `lnsync-[0-9]+.db` as well as the hash database in use are ignored by _lnsync_ operations.